FYG Livestream on SIBO, What Is It and How to Find Relief!

 • Reduce consumption of polyols and go on a gluten-free diet.
 For symptom relief, consider following a low-FODMAP diet for two weeks.

 • 5-HTP supplement – start with fifty milligrams nightly and increase by fifty milligrams up to a max of three hundred milligrams nightly depending how well the supplement is improving your motility by increasing serotonin availability within the digestive tract.
-Do not use it if you are on any medication that modulates serotonin levels (SSRI, for example) or if you suffer from any mental health issues.
+Do not use it if you are on any medication that modulates serotonin levels (selective serotonin reuptake inhibitors like Paxil, for example) or if you suffer from any mental health issues.
 Discontinue if you have any side effects and do not take longer than a few weeks.

 • Consume one to two cups of lemongrass tea daily.